What is Binding?

 Hot day hacks

-Stay hydrated, wear cotton or bamboo underneath, and take breaks if you’re overheating.
+Stay hydrated, wear cotton or bamboo crop top underneath, and take breaks if you’re overheating.

-“You have to bind to be non-binary or trans.”
+“You have to bind to be non-binary or trans masc.”

-What’s the max amount of time you should bind in one day?
+What’s the max amount of time you should wear a binder in one day?

 A) 24 hours